arendjantetteroo/guzzle-toggl/README.md

 * supports Toggl Report Api v2 (thanks to @dirx)
 * now based on guzzle 7

-See v1.1.0 for a guzzle6 version
+See v1.2.0 for the last version based on guzzle6.
+At the moment both versions are the same except for the supported guzzle version.
+New releases will be based on guzzle7.

 ## Installation